Prag8855/aab/content/guides/german-work-visa.md

 You must tell the *Ausländerbehörde* as soon as you lose your job.
 Your visa is still valid, but the *Ausländerbehörde* can shorten your visa.[^56] The *Ausländerbehörde* will give you 3 to 6 months to find another job or leave Germany.

+If you don't tell the *Ausländerbehörde* that you lost your job, you and your employer can be fined.[^66]

 ### Can I travel outside of Germany?

 **Yes**.
 With a work visa, you can leave Germany **for up to 6 months**.[^37] With a Blue Card, you can leave Germany for up to 12 months.
 If you